identity-box/identity-box/workspaces/idservice/README.md

 can be used for development (either locally or on your idbox), but should be removed before launching the actual service so that a fresh telepath configuration is created.

-The channel provided in the provided `telepath.config` matches the `idapp` configuration in `workspaces/idapp/development-lqs.config`.

 ## Required environment variables

 IdService assume some environment variables to be set.